john-data-chen/ts-react-drag-and-drop-starter-kit/README.md

 📲 Language menu displays on Phone <br>
 ![Screenshot of language menu on Phones](/src/assets/language%20menu%20on%20phone.png)

-## 📋 Technical Documentation

 ### 📊 Testing Strategy

 - Test Coverage is over 85%, target is 100%
 - Unit tests of components
 - Integration test of Redux state management
-- E2E test of more user cases
+- E2E test of more user cases, covering all major browsers including desktop and mobile.

 ### 📱 Responsive Design